coltongrainger/quamash/README.md

     - [pinboard](https://pinboard.in/u:coltongrainger)
     - [hypothes.is](https://web.hypothes.is)

-- to disseminate curriculum in my role as a TA
+- to share curriculum in my role as a graduate student instructor

     - [MATH 1300 Calculus 1](math1300)